-As companies begin to grow, and bank activity accelerates, going line-by-line to ensure transactions are valid becomes more difficult.
+As companies begin to grow—and bank activity consequently accelerates—going line-by-line to ensure transactions are valid becomes more difficult.
 They may not have reached the level where it is financially feasible to implement automatic reconciliation processes, but manual practices may have become lax or overwhelming to current personnel.

 Putting mitigation techniques to the test: Can we withdraw money from RSM’s accounts?

 In a controlled test, we attempted to withdraw small amounts of money from several of RSM’s accounts.
-As part of the test, we initiated withdrawals of varying amounts of money from three RSM checking accounts, to three of our own external accounts.
+As part of the test, we initiated withdrawals of varying amounts from three RSM checking accounts and directed them to three of our own external accounts.

 In each of the tests, the transactions appeared to go through because the banks had no initial way to verify their authenticity.
-The balances appeared in the external accounts in a “pending or suspense” status.
-However, within 24 hours, each of the three transactions had been declined by our external banks, as we utilize Positive Pay and ACH blocking.
+The balances appeared in the external accounts in a “pending” status.
+But within 24 hours, each of the three transactions had been declined by our external banks, because we use Positive Pay and ACH blocking.

 Your organization can take advantage of several strategies to protect finances and discourage e-check fraud.
 You should start by talking to your financial institution to discuss appropriate controls and protective measures.
 Strengthening reconciliation practices is your major line of defense against e-check fraud; if you are not performing reconciliations in a timely and thorough manner, instances of fraud can go undetected.

 You may need to strengthen reconciliation practices or leverage external resources to improve processes and observe transaction activity.
-Your organization also may want to consider making adjustments to reconciliation parameters to target large and small suspicious transactions.
-Many companies have suffered significant financial losses from a series of small fraudulent transactions that went undetected because they fell below the reconciliation threshold.
+Your organization also may want to consider making adjustments to reconciliation parameters to target suspicious transactions both large and small: Many companies have suffered significant financial losses from a series of small fraudulent transactions that went undetected because they fell below the reconciliation threshold.

-You can also limit your susceptibility to e-check fraud by only allowing deposits into certain accounts, and locking them so funds can only go in; even if account and routing numbers are compromised, a criminal cannot withdraw funds.
-For example, many organizations create separate accounts for payroll, accounts payable and operations to add additional controls, and ensure that their primary cash accounts don’t allow e-transactions.
-Additionally, Positive Pay or like solutions limit allowed transactions by your financial institution.
+You can also limit your susceptibility to e-check fraud by allowing deposits only into certain accounts and locking them so funds can only go in—even if account and routing numbers are compromised, a criminal cannot withdraw funds.
+For example, many organizations create separate accounts for payroll, accounts payable and operations in order to add additional controls and ensure that their primary cash accounts don’t allow e-transactions.
+Additionally, Positive Pay or similar solutions limit allowed transactions by your financial institution.

-Using the example of payroll again, transferring only the amount of the payroll into that account in advance of payday, limits your liability if someone tried to use the routing and account number from a payroll check in e-fraud.
+Using the example of payroll, transferring only the payroll amount into that account in advance of payday limits your liability if someone tried to use the routing and account number from a payroll check in e-fraud.
 The risk levels are limited if only the outgoing funds, or a manageable balance, are deposited in the account.

-The number of paper checks being issued is dramatically decreasing because of the efficiency of electronic banking and ACH transfers.
-However, with increased convenience comes increased risk to your organization.
-Banking information is under attack, and as more systems are upgraded, e-check fraud will become even more prevalent.
-Implementing additional security controls, and strengthening reconciliations will help identify criminal activity and protect funds.
+The number of paper checks issued is dramatically declining due to the efficiency of electronic banking and ACH transfers—but with increased convenience comes increased risk to your organization.
+Banking information is under attack, and as more banks upgrade their systems, e-check fraud will become even more prevalent.
+Implementing additional security controls and strengthening reconciliations will help identify criminal activity and protect funds.

 What to do if you are the victim of e-check fraud